University of Maryland, College Park: Other student activities

-A cappella groups

-UMD hosts ten student-run a cappella groups on campus, several of which regularly compete in the International Championship of Collegiate A Cappella (ICCA).
-The most prominent of these groups is the mixed ensemble Faux Paz, who placed 3rd at ICCA finals in New York City in 2016 and 1st in the 2021 virtual tournament.
-In 2020, The A Cappella Archive ranked Faux Paz at #10 out of all ICCA-competing groups.
+Approximately 16% of men and women in Maryland's undergraduate student body were involved in fraternities and sororities in 2017.

 Athletics

 The university sponsors varsity athletic teams in 20 men's and women's sports.
-The teams, named the "Terrapins," represent Maryland in National Collegiate Athletic Association Division I competition.
+The teams, named the "Terrapins", represent Maryland in National Collegiate Athletic Association Division I competition.
 Maryland became a founding member of the Atlantic Coast Conference in 1952 but left to join the Big Ten Conference on July 1, 2014.
-As of 2017, Maryland's athletic teams have been awarded 44 national championships by the NCAA, USILA, AIAW, and NCA.
+As of 2025, Maryland's athletic teams have been awarded 47 national championships by the NCAA, USILA, AIAW, and NCA.
 In 2008 and 2010, The Princeton Review named the University of Maryland's athletic facilities the best in the nation.
 The Terrapins nickname (often shortened to "Terps") was coined by former university president, football coach, and athletic director H. C. "Curly" Byrd in 1932.
-The mascot is a diamondback terrapin named Testudo, which is Latin for "tortoise."
+The mascot is a diamondback terrapin named Testudo, which is Latin for "tortoise".
 Since the early 20th century, the school athletic colors have been some combination of those on the Maryland state flag: red, white, black, and gold.
 Maryland is the only NCAA Division I school to have four official school colors.

-Men's basketball
+Basketball and football

 Men's basketball is the most popular sport at the university.
 Long-time head coach Lefty Driesell began the now nationwide tradition of "Midnight Madness" in 1971.
 Beginning in 1989, alumnus Gary Williams revived the program, which was struggling in the wake of Len Bias's death and NCAA rules infractions.
 Williams led Maryland basketball to national prominence with two Final Four appearances, and in 2002, a national championship.
 On February 7, 2006, Williams won his 349th game to surpass Driesell and became Maryland's all-time leader among basketball coaches.
-In May 2011, Williams retired as head coach, which allowed for the entrance of the new head coach, Mark Turgeon.
-The court at XFINITY Center was named in honor of the beloved coach, Gary Williams.

 Maryland football is also popular at the university.
-The Terrapins were awarded the national championship by the wire services in 1953, and in 1951, by several retroactive selectors.